Discover the Shocking Truth: How Long Should You Really Hold Your Baby After Feeding?

 If holding still doesn't seem like an option, look for other bonding opportunities during daily routines like changing diapers or giving baths - any moment can turn into quality connection time.

-You may also consider using a soft cloth toy or comfort object as part of the routine – this provides another layer of tactile interaction without necessarily requiring direct contact immediately after feeding.
+You may also consider using a soft cloth toy or comfort object as part of the routine.
+This provides another layer of tactile interaction without necessarily requiring direct contact immediately after feeding.

-A Little Help From Music
+A Little Help From MusicΒ

 Research suggests music can have soothing effects on babies.
 Consider softly singing lullabies while rocking them gently in your arms, even if not directly following feedings.
 This way, they'll associate your arms with a sense of comfort and security.

 Remember that each infant is distinctive - what functions for one may not be successful for another.
-So, patience and persistence are essential when trying out different methods.
+So, patience and persistence are essential when trying out different methods.Β

 The Importance of Patience